Saint Thomas - Midtown Hospital

 Ascension Saint Thomas Hospital Midtown, formerly known as Baptist Hospital, is a non-profit community hospital in Nashville, Tennessee, United States and the largest such hospital in Middle Tennessee.
 It is licensed for 683 acute and rehab care beds.

-Ascension Saint Thomas Hospital Midtown is operated by Ascension Health, which also operates Ascension Saint Thomas River Park Hospital in McMinnville, Saint Thomas - Rutherford Hospital in Murfreesboro, Saint Thomas Hickman Hospital in Centerville, Saint Thomas River Park Hospital in McMinnville, Saint Thomas Dekalb Hospital in Smithville, Saint Thomas Stones River Hospital in Woodbury, and Saint Thomas Highlands Hospital in Sparta.
+Ascension Saint Thomas Hospital Midtown is one of the Ascension Saint Thomas family of hospitals.

 History

 In 1918, an influenza epidemic ravaged Nashville and during this crisis Baptist Hospital was established.
 Originally known as Protestant Hospital, it was incorporated on December 12, 1918, by L. A Bowers, Leslie Creek, E. B. Craig, R. M. Dudley and John A. Pitts.

-The 10-and-a-half-acre plot bought from the Murphy estate consisted of two adjoining city blocks, bounded by four city streets: Patterson Street on the north, Church Street on the south, 20th Avenue on the east, and 21st Avenue on the west.
-There were two buildings – one became the hospital and one became the dormitory for the School of Nursing.
+The 10-and-a-half-acre plot, bought from the Murphy estate, consisted of two adjoining city blocks bounded by four city streets: Patterson Street on the north, Church Street on the south, 20th Avenue on the east, and 21st Avenue on the west.
+There were two buildings—one became the hospital, and one became the dormitory for the School of Nursing.

-On March 20, 1919, Protestant Hospital opened.
+On March 20, 1919, the Protestant Hospital opened.
 It was equipped with 80 beds and a surgical department.
 In the first year alone, 2,233 patients were treated; 1,685 of them had major surgery.
 Gladys Kilby was the first patient admitted and gave birth to a baby girl, Anita Kilby Lewis.

 Debt grew quickly during the Great Depression and during World War II.
 As a result of the ongoing financial difficulties, the ownership of Protestant Hospital was transferred to the Tennessee Baptist Convention in 1948 and became Mid-State Baptist Hospital.
 The name would later change to Baptist Hospital on December 17, 1964.
 By 1973, Baptist Hospital, with its 600 beds, had become the largest hospital in Midsouth.
 It purchased five buildings from Saint Thomas Hospital’s vacated Church Street property in 1975.
 In 1986, Baptist Hospital and Saint Thomas Hospital partnered to purchase Middle Tennessee Medical Center in Murfreesboro, Tennessee.

 In January 2002, Baptist Hospital joined Saint Thomas Health's regional health system and became a member of Ascension Health, a Catholic organization that is the largest non-profit health system in the United States.
 In 2013, its name was changed from Baptist Hospital to Ascension Saint Thomas Hospital Midtown.